ourworldfreezone/info_freezone/src/features/13_governance.md

 ![](img/governance.png)

-## FEATURE 13: Flexible Governance Mechanisms
+## Feature 13: Flexible Governance Mechanisms

-In the OurZone Digital Free Zone, the governance of co-owned companies is streamlined and simplified.
+In the OurWorld Digital Free Zone, the governance of co-owned companies is streamlined and simplified.
 Traditional governance procedures can be cumbersome and often deter potential co-owners from engaging in collaborative business ventures.
-The flexible governance mechanisms within the Digital Free Zone resolve these complexities, making co-ownership a more attractive and efficient option.
+The flexible governance mechanisms within the digital free zone resolve these complexities, making co-ownership a more attractive and efficient option.

 Here's a breakdown of this feature: